dell/csm-docs/content/v1/concepts/csidriver/features/powerscale.md

 When “enableCustomTopology” is set to “true”, the CSI driver fetches custom labels “csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com” applied on worker nodes, and uses them to initialize node pod with custom PowerScale FQDN/IP.

+**Note:**
+- The Custom Topology feature is not supported when Authorization is enabled.
-**Note:** Only a single cluster can be configured as part of secret.yaml for custom topology.
+- Only a single cluster can be configured as part of secret.yaml for custom topology.

 ### Topology Usage